 - 6.1.1 Introduction

 - 6.1.2 Performance of ACS Polarizers

 - 6.1.3 Implementation of ACS Polarizers

 - 6.1.4 Imaging Spectropolarimetry

 - 6.1.5 Challenges and Limitations of ACS Polarimetry

-A HRC has been unavailable since January 2007.
+- A HRC has been unavailable since January 2007.
 Information about the HRC is provided for archival purposes.

+- WFC is offered as shared risk in Cycle 33 and may receive minimal calibration.
+See the ACS website, Call for Proposals, and OPCR webpage for the latest status.